 Plant suitable for flower beds, borders or rockeries.
 The branches are covered with fluffy heads of pale lavender flowers.
 Buy Ageratum flower seeds online

 A very popular and easy to grow branching annual.
 It produces feathery flower spikes in a pyramidal fashion resembling Ostrich-plumes, in various colours of golden yellow, silver red & orange.

 Frequently Asked Questions

-Some flowers the bloom all year round in India are
+Some flowers that bloom all year round in India are

 - Hibiscus Rosa Sinensis.

-Some of the easiest to grow in monsoon are Cucumber, Tomato, Radish, Beans, Green Chillies, Brinjal, and Okra amongst many.
+Some of the easiest to grow in monsoon are Cucumber, Tomato, Radish, Beans, Green Chillies, Brinjal, and Okra amongst many others.

 Some of the most common and easiest to grow native flowers are Orchids, Rhododendrons, Musk Rose, Begonia, Balsam, Globe Amaranth, Gloriosa Lily, Foxtail Lily, Primula, Blue Poppy, Lotus, Clematis, and marigold amongst many other.

 Click to Order- Flowering Plants